tka4nik/applied-mathematics-python/README.md

 ### Requirements
 - Python (>=3.6)
 - Jupyter Notebook
-- Each projects' requirements are listed in correspodning `requirenemets.txt` files.
+- Each projects' requirements are listed in corresponding `requirenemets.txt` files.

 ### Steps
 1. Clone the repository: